 A schematic outlining the proposed communications is provided below:

-Interconnection Customer shall be responsible for providing fiber optic communication circuit installed in the overhead transmission line static wire from the customer substation to Carlisle Interchange for protective relaying and for transmitting metering and status data to SPS.
+Interconnection Customer shall be responsible for providing fiber optic communication circuit installed in the overhead transmission line static wire for protective relaying from the customer substation to Carlisle Interchange.

 2. Transmission Work: